helightdev/dogs/docs/installation.md

   dogs_cbor: any # Support for CBOR files
 ```

+Also replace the `any` values with the desired/latest version constraints.

 After adding the packages, run `pub get` to download the packages and `pub run build_runner build`
 to generate the `dogs.g.dart` reactor file.